DiasPHPora/wp-to-diaspora/readme.txt

 * Aspects and Services get loaded automatically on initial setup
 * Implement chosen to simplify option inputs
 * Add contextual help to the settings and new post pages
+* Correct fetching and posting of the excerpt
 * Minor code optimisations

 = 1.3.2 =